A monograph in the making · MMXXVI

 • Winnicott, D. W., Playing and Reality, 1971

-A number of entries are still under philological verification and will join the shelf once they clear.
-The working library is wider than what is shown: it also includes the clinical, psychobiographical and accusatory literature on Jackson, read to test the argument rather than to sustain it.
+A number of entries are still under source verification and will join the shelf once they clear.
+The working library is wider than what is shown: it also includes the clinical, psychobiographical and accusatory literature on Jackson, kept on this shelf for one reason: it is the hardest test the book's argument has to survive.

 § The author